What Is a New Mexico Quitclaim Deed?

 In the state of New Mexico (NM), a quitclaim deed is used to provide fast, efficient transfer of ownership or interest in a property from one party to the next.
 A New Mexico quitclaim deed transfers property without any guarantees, including title guarantees or a guarantee that the seller (grantor) has the right to transfer the property.

 Because of the risk of a quitclaim deed in New Mexico, it is best done when both parties trust each other.
 An alternative is a warranty deed.
 The warranty deed takes longer to file but provides title guarantees.
-Sometimes people in New Mexico will call quitclaim deeds “quit claims deeds,” “quit claim deeds,” or “quick claim deeds,” but these are incorrect terms for the same property transfer tool.
+Sometimes people call quitclaim deeds “quit claims deeds,” “quit claim deeds,” or “quick claim deeds,” but these are incorrect terms for the same property transfer tool.

 Important Laws & Requirements